 Retail Sales YoY in Croatia averaged 3.35 percent from 2001 until 2022, reaching an all time high of 34.40 percent in April of 2021 and a record low of -25.50 percent in April of 2020.
 This page provides the latest reported value for - Croatia Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Croatia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Retail Sales YoY in Croatia is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Croatia to stand at 3.28 in 12 months time.
-In the long-term, the Croatia Retail Sales YoY is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Retail Sales YoY in Croatia is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Croatia Retail Sales YoY is projected to trend around 3.40 percent in 2023, according to our econometric models.